GrayWolf64/logging-log4g/README.md

 ## Compatibility With Non-GMOD Projects

-Some functions need to be replaced in order for this to work.
+A lot of functions need to be replaced in order for this to work.

 1. `isstring()`
 2. `isbool()`